mitchest/rcp-survey-artifacts/README.md

 # README #

 This repo provides code and data to reproduce the analysis from:
 Foster, Hill and Lyons (accepted) "Ecological Grouping of Survey Sites when Sampling Artefacts are Present".
 Journal of the Royal Statistical Society: Series C (Applied Statistics).
-DOI: xx.xxxxx/xxx
 DOI: xx.xxxxx/xxx

 Vegetation data originally from: